-Everyone experiencing the NDIS has the right to provide feedback or make a complaint.
+Everyone that comes into contact with the NDIS has the right to provide feedback or make a complaint.

-You can provide feedback or submit a complaint in person at a local National Disability Insurance Agency office, by calling the National Disability Insurance Agency support line, in writing, or by using the online form.
+You can provide feedback or submit a complaint at a local NDIA office, by phoning the NDIA support line, in writing, or by using the online form.

-It is a good idea to keep a record of any feedback you provide, particularly complaints in case you need to refer back to them in the future.
+Keep a record of any feedback you provide, particularly complaints, so you can refer back to them in future.

-When the National Disability Insurance Agency receive a complaint they aim to:
+When the NDIA receive a complaint, they aim to:

 If you are not happy with the outcome of your complaint you can ask for a supervisor or manager to review your complaint and how it was handled.
 After this, if you are still not satisfied, you may seek assistance through the Commonwealth Ombudsman or National Disability Advocacy Program.
-You can ask for support from a family member, friend or service provider to do this.
+You may wish to ask a family member, friend or service provider for support with this.

 Mental Health Coordinating Council